MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

 // If you chose option 1 in Getting an access token, set accessToken to
 // the token you received from Google OAuth playground.
 Otherwise, if you
-// chose option 2, set the other three fields. const credentials = {
+// chose option 2, set clientId, clientSecret, and refreshToken. const credentials = {
     accessToken: '',
     clientId: '',